MMcintire96/cardirection_project/README.md

  Make sure your model is trained, I am not uploading the training data because its large, but the output_graph is there from my car classifier

 #TODO
-1. Store MSE/err in db
-2. Average the values from the graph for the length of the motion detection signal
-3. Save all frames from motion detection?
+1. Save all frames from motion detection?